heavyk/dygma/bazecor.md

 ## interface walkthrogh
 ### common experience interface (CEI)
-located at the bottom, or some place out of the way in the main user experience
+located at the bottom, or some place out of the way inside each main user experience
 - select keyboard (only if there is more than one connected)
 - [settings](SP)
 - battery levels